2001 Queensland state election

 The 2001 Queensland state election was held on 17 February 2001 to elect the 89 members of the state's Legislative Assembly.
 The result of the election was the return of the Labor Party (ALP) government of Premier Peter Beattie, with an increased majority in a landslide.
 Labor won 66 seats, easily the most it has ever won in Queensland and one of Labor's best-ever results nationwide.
 There was a 10.07% swing towards Labor, while One Nation suffered a 13.98% swing against it, losing eight seats (five of which were held by the newly formed City Country Alliance after an internal split in December 1999).

-The longstanding coalition between the Nationals and Liberals, led by Nationals leader (and former premier) Rob Borbidge recorded only a 2.39% swing against it.
+The longstanding coalition between the Nationals and Liberals, led by Nationals leader (and former premier) Rob Borbidge recorded only a 2.79% swing against it.
 However, its support in Brisbane all but vanished; indeed, Labor won every seat in Brisbane except Moggill.
 Largely due to losses in Brisbane, the Coalition suffered an overall 17-seat loss.
 This included only three seats for the Liberals, easily the worst showing for the urban non-Labor party in Queensland since it adopted the Liberal banner in 1948.
 The 'Just Vote 1' strategy adopted by the Labor campaign (capitalising on Queensland's optional preferential voting system) was also considered to be effective in reducing preference flows between the Coalition parties, thereby dampening the combined strength of the conservative parties.

+Background

+The ALP had formed a minority government after the 1998 election, but after victory at the 1998 Mulgrave state by-election secured a one-seat majority with 45 out of 89 seats in parliament.
+In 2000, an "electoral rorts" scandal emerged over historic allegations of electoral fraud involving ALP members, with the Criminal Justice Commission convening an independent inquiry led by former Supreme Court judge Tom Shepherdson.
+The Shepherdson Inquiry resulted in the resignation of deputy premier Jim Elder and backbencher Grant Musgrove from the ALP, with the Beattie government consequently placed in a minority position again in December 2000.

+One Nation had polled the second-highest vote total at the 1998 election, but in 1999 was found to have been improperly registered and its leader Pauline Hanson was directed to repay the electoral funding it had received.
+The party was not re-registered by the Queensland Electoral Commission until January 2001.
+In the lead-up to the election, six One Nation MPs left to form a new party, the City Country Alliance.